-To understand your partner better you need to openly communicate your feeling and allow them to speak their mind as well.
+To understand your partner better you need to openly communicate your feelings and allow them to speak their mind as well.

-The important thing to know, is that true forgiveness in marriage is not a form of weakness, as it is widely believed to be.
-It might seems as if you are condoning their actions, however letting go means that you want to let go of what happened and heal your relationship.
+The important thing to know is that true forgiveness in marriage is not a form of weakness, as it is widely believed to be.
+It might seem as if you are condoning their actions, however letting go means that you want to let go of what happened and heal your relationship.

 The next steps

-If you are able to appreciate the pain being carried by the other, than the prospect of healing is very possible.
-If you are the offender, express a genuine remorse for the acts or words that damaged the partner and the relationship.
+If you are able to appreciate the pain being carried by the other, then the prospect of healing is very possible.
+If you are the offender, express genuine remorse for the acts or words that damaged the partner and the relationship.

-If your partner is the offender, be open to his or her expressions of remorse.
+If your partner is the offender, be open to their expressions of remorse.
 With these “confessions” on the table, the couple is poised to take some transformative action.
 What must we do to mitigate the possibility of the injury recurring in the future?

 Should we atone for the wrongdoing through some sort of literal or metaphorical reparations?
 Do we need to enlist the help of other caring adults to help us plot a course forward?

 To separate yourself from any negative emotions you need to first accept the presence of such emotions.
 Once you are aware of your negative feeling you can then try to move away from them.

 Don’t let resentment fester in your relationship, express your thoughts and feelings while remaining respectful towards each other.
 When resentment is left to fester it will grow quickly and this can lead to irreparable damage.